updated on 05 February 2024

-I’m considering starting a legal apprenticeship, but are the career prospects the same as the full-time university route?
-What are the main differences between an apprenticeship and going to university?
+I’m considering starting a legal apprenticeship, but are the career prospects the same as the university route?
+What are the main differences between a paralegal/solicitor apprenticeship and going to university?

 Reading time: three minutes